 Breuer was one of the most influential teachers and architects of the Modern movement in America.
 His most renowned works include St. John's Abbey in Collegeville MN (1953), the UNESCO World Headquarters in Paris (1955-58, in conjunction with Pier Luigi Nervi and Bernard Zehrfuss), the IBM Research Center in La Gaude, France (1960-62), the Whitney Museum of American Art in New York City (1964-66), and the Armstrong Rubber Company Headquarters in West Haven, Connecticut (1968-70).

 The AIA awarded him the Gold Medal in 1968 and l'Academie d'Architecture in France the Grande Medaille d'Or in 1976.
 Breuer was also honored with the first one-man show for a living American architect at the Metropolitan Museum of Art in 1972-73 and a one-man exhibition at the Museum of Modern Art in 1981.
 Breuer died in New York City in 1981.
 He is buried under the pines next to his house in Wellfleet MA.
 The spot is marked by a simple stone that he and his partner, Herbert Beckhard, brought back from a trip to Japan.

 Beckhard left in the 1980's and the partnership was renamed Gatje Papachristou Smith.
-The firm dissolved in 1986.
+It dissolved in 1986.

 1926 - The Laszlo and Lucia Moholy-Nagy Apartment and Studio, Berlin, Germany.
 Designed with Walter Gropius.
 They moved out in 1928; Josef Albers and his wife were the next tenants.
 Address unknown; do you know where it is?